Real People Stories – Samantha

 You need to prepare before doing this exam.
 It is not difficult, but you should pay attention to it because it can affect the result (the indicators can differ sharply from the norm).

-So, how to prepare for the Anaemia test:
+So, how to prepare for the Anaemia exam:

 • One or two days before the date of the CBC procedure, you should exclude fatty and heavy food from your diet.
 This also includes drinking strong tea and coffee (they should be reduced significantly) and alcohol (categorically contraindicated).